SSWConsulting/SSW.Rules.Content/rules/management-do-you-maintain-verbal-contact-with-your-client/rule.md

 :::
     Avoid going more than 3 days without a phone call to your client.
 2. New Resources - If you are put onto an existing project, it is good practice to call the client and introduce yourself.
-For example: <br>
+For example:

 ::: greybox
     "Hi, I'm Andrew.
 I'll be taking over from Mark on your project.
 Mark has filled me in on the specifics and I'm keen to get involved."